 Newman called this motif Devotion.
 It appears three times in the second act: first when Kundry tells Parsifal that she has waited for him, to give him tidings; then when she begs him

 to have pity for her (

-In act III, there is a suggestion of the motif as Kundry catches sight of the approaching stranger; and it appears again as Kundry brings water to Parsifal.
+In act III, the motif returns as Kundry catches sight of the approaching stranger (bars 162-163); and it appears again as Kundry brings water to Parsifal (bars 455-458).
 So this is the motif of Kundry as self-sacrificing woman.